Jasenter/Probabilistic_App/README.md

 + 'param' are the fixed input parameters from literature.

 For more information regarding the inputs and outputs of the model, please refer to the help files of the individual functions.

-Please log any bugs or issues at https://github.com/Jasenter/Probabilistic_App/ and direct any comments or feedback to  jason.hunter@adelaide.edu.au.

 #### Versions
 ProbPred release version 1.0.0 is optimised for: